-Steaming mode, for instance, lets the heating element rip full blast, since there's no risk of scorching the water on the bottom of the pot (foods being steamed should be held aloft in a steamer basket).
-For modes that cook thicker dishes like chili and porridge, the cooker reduces the intensity of the heating element to reduce the risk of foods burning on the bottom.
+Steaming mode, for instance, lets the heating element rip full blast, since there's no risk of scorching the water on the bottom of the pot.
+(Foods being steamed should be held aloft in a steamer basket.)
+For modes that cook thicker dishes, like chili and porridge, the cooker reduces the intensity of the heating element to reduce the risk of foods burning on the bottom.

 There's no reason not to use this setting, except that you can just as easily steam foods in a pot or wok set over a stovetop burner.
-Unlike the pressure-cooking mode, which offers dramatic performance differences compared to traditional stovetop methods, the steaming mode on a multi-cooker is just like any other steaming setup.
+Unlike the pressure-cooking mode, which offers dramatic performance differences compared with traditional stovetop methods, the steaming mode on a multi-cooker is just like any other steaming setup.

 Many braise and stew recipes call for browning meats and aromatics before adding the liquid, since browning develops a layer of flavor that can transform whatever you're cooking from good to great.
 This makes the searing mode in a multi-cooker very important, but it has its limitations.

 In my experience, a multi-cooker doesn't sear nearly as well as a Dutch oven or stainless steel pot set over a stovetop burner.
 Multi-cooker inserts tend to be tall and narrow, with a small footprint for the bottom of the pot, and the heating element gets only so hot.
 This can be a problematic combination, making the multi-cooker prone to overcrowding and thus steaming your food when you want to be searing and browning it.